• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Building an Exterior Block Screen Garden Wall – How to Reinforce Piers, Lay Decorative Blocks and Lay Coping Stones to Finish the Job
+Home > DIY How To Projects and Tutorial Guides > How to Build an Exterior Block Screen Wall in the Garden

-Step by step instructions on how to build a block screen wall in the garden to give privacy and divide up areas.
+Step by step instructions on how to build an exterior block screen wall in the garden to give privacy and divide up areas.
 Concrete decorative garden wall blocks are a quick and easy way to build walls and create privacy in your garden without obscuring the view.
-This DIY project teaches you how to strengthen and secure a wall that is built of decorative wall blocks by reinforcing the piers or pilaster stones, adding EML mesh to strengthen the joints and also how to lay coping stones on top of the wall once finished to not only give additional support to the entire wall but also give it a nice finish.
-This project also includes a list of tools and materials you will need and also tells you about the type of foundation you will need to construct in order to build your block screen wall on.
+Learn how to strengthen and secure the wall, add EML mesh to strengthen the joints and also how to lay coping stones on top of the wall once finished.

 TwitterFacebookPin ItBuffer